steveam1/Attention-Is-All-You-Need/README.md

 2. **Predictable scaling** with more data and compute
 3. **Unified architecture** works across modalities (text, vision, speech)

-This launched the modern AI revolution—the foundation for every major AI system today.
 ---

 ## Resource Links